Jobs at Three Cs

-We are looking for Full Time Workers who are highly motivated people, willing to go the extra mile to support adults to enjoy an active and fulfilling lifestyle.
+We are looking for Support Workers who are highly motivated people, willing to go the extra mile to support adults to enjoy an active and fulfilling lifestyle.

-- Lewisham; in our supported living (residential) services.
-One service particularly need people who can drive, and who would be willing to drive the vehicles of people we support
+We have positions available in Newham and Redbridge.
+For some roles, it would be desirable for people who can drive, and who would be willing to drive the vehicles of people we support.

 As a Support Worker, you will support people with learning disabilities, autism and/or mental health challenges to have control over and choice about their lives and to contribute to the community as equal citizens.

 You must demonstrate the right attitude to support people with learning difficulties and mental health challenges.
 We would prefer people with experience in a paid or voluntary capacity, but the right attitude is more important.

 As a Support Worker, you will get to know the people we support, what is important to them and how they want to be supported so that they are in control of the support they get.
 You must be willing and able to work with people who have a variety of different behaviours, including behaviour that may challenge the service.